MicrosoftDocs/visualstudio-docs/docs/install/update-a-network-installation-of-visual-studio.md

 Another way to ensure that the client gets its updates from the network layout is to pass in the `--noweb` and `--noUpdateInstaller` options in a single command to the bootstrapper on the network layout.
 The former prevents downloading updated workloads, components from the internet, and the latter prevents the installer from self-updating.
 This option, while available, is generally not recommended because you should always be using the latest and greatest installer.

 > [!IMPORTANT]
 > The `--noWeb` option does not stop Visual Studio setup on an internet-connected computer from _checking_ for updates.
 Rather, it prevents the client from downloading the product packages.
-For more information, see the [Control updates to network-based Visual Studio deployments](controlling-updates-to-visual-studio-deployments.md) page.

 ## Get support for your network layout